- Category: Renewables

 - Project type: Project

 We recognise that our investments in new electricity generation benefit from the co-operation of the local community in a variety of ways, particularly during the construction phase.
-In recognition of this, our policy is to establish long-term funds to support community projects in areas where we are developing generation projects.

 Please visit our Communities page for more information.

 Public exhibitions were held during August 2018 in the local communities around the Tangy site.
 The events held in Tayinloan, Machrihanish and Campbeltown showcased the Tangy IV proposals and provided the public with the opportunity to discuss them with the project team.
 The exhibition boards displayed at these events can be found here.